 The Cruise of the Ellida by F. Luis Mora 1911, $600

 Winter in the Ravine by T.C.
 Steele 1912, $350

 Entrance to the Casbah by Henry Ossawa Tanner 1914, $400

 Snow Covered Banks by Clifton Wheeler 1915, a gift from the children of Ford School

 The Lariat Maker by Eanger Irving Couse 1916

 The Red Parasol by Frederick Milton Grant 1917

 Over the years the collection has expanded as a result of purchases and donations.
-The Permanent Collection now boasts more than 1,500 works of art.
+The Permanent Collection now boasts more than 1,400 works of art.
 The Art Museum of Greater Lafayette has been accredited by the American Alliance of Museums since 1982, and strictly adheres to the organization's policies and best practices for museums.

 As the permanent collection continued to grow under the guidance of Judge Henry Vinton and founding member Laura Anne Fry, the Association utilized members’ homes, local schools, the YMCA, the Tippecanoe County Courthouse, the Fowler Hotel, The Elks Home and Purdue University for meetings, exhibitions, and to store works in the new collection.
 In 1928 David Linn Ross, founder of Ross Gear and Tooling Co., offered the second floor of his building at 628 Main Street rent free to both the Lafayette Art Association and the Tippecanoe Historical Society.
 This site would provide much needed gallery space for the ever expanding Lafayette Art Association.
 The Association remained there until 1960.
 Today the collection is cared for in a secure and environmentally controlled space within the museum facility at 102, South 10th St., Lafayette.
 Several of the works from the collection are always on view in the Weil Gallery, in exhibitions that change biannually.

 The board of directors commissioned Dorthy Gillespie to create a large public sculpture titled "Launched Ribbon" which was placed near the Ninth Street entrance in 1984.
-In 2007, the museum gifted the sculpture to the City of Lafayette and after restoration, it was installed in a pocket park at the intersection of Main and Kossuth Streets in 2010. with funding from a North Central Health Services grant, Louisville artist Dave Caudill was selected from a competition to create a sculptural canopy over the Ninth Street handicapped entrance.
+In 2007, the museum gifted the sculpture to the City of Lafayette and after restoration, it was installed in a pocket park at the intersection of Main and Kossuth Streets in 2010.
+With funding from a North Central Health Services grant, Louisville artist Dave Caudill was selected from a competition to create a sculptural canopy over the Ninth Street handicapped entrance.
 "Wabash Waves" was dedicated in October 2007.
 A major gift by siblings David Fan, Hung Fan, Vicky Fan Black and Frances Fan Macdonald funded remodeling of the studio classroom space on the first floor in honor of their mother.
 The Manya Fan Art Education Center was dedicated in October 2012.